What Is the Sarbanes-Oxley Act?

 Section 404 of the SOX Act requires that management and auditors establish internal controls alongside reporting methods that allow for greater accuracy in reporting financial statements.

 Section 802 of the Sarbanes-Oxley Act creates three new rules dealing with public companies’ recordkeeping.
 These rules are as follows:

 - The destruction and falsification of records are strictly prohibited.
 Anyone who does so can be fined up to a 20-year sentence in prison.

 - The retention period of a company’s financial records is seven years.

 - Business-specific records, such as sales transactions, electronic communications, and audits, must be saved and stored.

 Why Does the Sarbanes-Oxley Act Matter for My Business?

 The SOX Act enforces that companies need to store all financial records, business records, and electronic communications to ensure compliance with the Securities Exchange Act.
 To store those records, many companies are turning to electronic records.

 While electronic records are a great way to keep all of your company’s important information, this creates an opening for hackers to get a hold of these records as well.
-As part of the SOX Act, your company needs an IT department that will not only be responsible for storing this sensitive information, but also ensure that it will be protected.
-While larger businesses may have a well-built IT team under their belts, this option can be extremely expensive and time consuming for small businesses.
+As part of the SOX Act, your company needs an IT department that will not only be responsible for storing this sensitive information but also ensure that it will be protected.
+While larger businesses may have a well-built IT team under their belts, this option can be costly and time-consuming for small businesses.
 That is where Blue Jean Networks comes in.